Old Tanba Sanshō Jar

 Dimensions H 29,0 x Diam.
 21,0 cm

-Very rare early Edo period storage jar from Sasayama in today’s Hyōgo prefecture.
-With its sharp-angled shoulders, its broad, flat base and slightly narrowed body, this jar illustrates a Japanese type of storage jars that was invented by Tanba potters for the promotion and export for one of the local famous goods, known as asakura sanshō, or “Japanese pepper”.
-Asakura sanshō (Zanthoxylum piperitum var. inerme) is a local variation of common Japanese pepper, that is closely related to Chinese Szechuan pepper.
+Very rare early Edo period storage jar from Sasayama in present-day Hyōgo Prefecture.
+With its sharp-edged shoulders, broad flat base, and slightly tapered body, this jar illustrates a Japanese type of storage jar invented by Tanba potters to promote and export one of the local famous goods known as asakura sanshō, or "Japanese pepper."
+Asakura sanshō (Zanthoxylum piperitum var. inerme) is a local variety of the common Japanese pepper, which is closely related to the Chinese Szechuan pepper.

-However, asakura sanshō only grew wildly in the mountains of the Hyōgo prefecture and gained popularity throughout Japan for its fresh and bright aroma since the late 16th century.
-The importance of this local product is highlighted by the impressed characters on the vessel’s wall, referring to its content.
-It shows that the production of the vessel had only one purpose and it is assumed that the jars with the impressed product name were presented to the local Daimyō or even to the Shōgun.
+However, asakura sanshō only grows wild in the mountains of Hyōgo Prefecture and has been popular throughout Japan since the late 16th century for its fresh and bright aroma.
+The importance of this local product is underscored by the characters engraved on the wall of the pot, which refer to its contents.
+This shows that the production of the vessel had only one purpose, and it is believed that the jars with the impressed product name were presented to the local daimyō or even the shōgun.